-- a) the Participant fails to communicate with Blue Cross in the event of medical consultation or hospitalization following an injury or illness; - b) expenses are incurred beyond the coverage duration period specified in the Summary of Benefits; - c) the purpose of the Trip is primarily or incidentally to seek medical advice or treatment, even if this Trip is on the recommendation of a physician, with the exception of Referral Outside of Canada; - d) expenses have already been paid or are eligible for refund from a third party; - e) expenses are incurred while travelling in a country (or a specific region of a country) for which there is a Government of Canada travel warning to avoid all travel or avoid non-essential travel, when such travel warning was issued before the departure date and the loss or expense is related to the reason for which the travel warning was issued; or - f) expenses are incurred as a result of: - i. participation in a criminal act or attempt to commit a criminal act, regardless of whether charges are laid or conviction is obtained; - ii. an illness or injury that occurred while operating a vehicle under the influence of any intoxicant or with a blood alcohol level that was proven to be in excess of the legal limit in the jurisdiction in which the accident occurred; - iii. an injury or illness resulting from non-compliance with the medical treatment or therapy that has been prescribed; - iv. suicide, attempted suicide or voluntary injury or illness; or - v. insurrection, war (declared or not), the hostile action of the armed forces of any country or participation in any riot or civil commotion.
+- a) the Participant fails to communicate with Blue Cross in the event of medical consultation or hospitalization following an injury or illness; - b) expenses are incurred beyond the coverage duration period specified in the Summary of Benefits; - c) the purpose of the Trip is primarily or incidentally to seek medical advice or treatment, even if this Trip is on the recommendation of a physician, with the exception of Referral Outside of Canada; - d) expenses have already been paid or are eligible for refund from a third party; - e) expenses are incurred while travelling in a country (or a specific region of a country) for which there is a Government of Canada travel warning to avoid all travel or avoid non-essential travel, when such travel warning was issued before the departure date and the loss or expense is related to the reason for which the travel warning was issued; or - f) expenses are incurred as a result of: - i. participation in a criminal act or attempt to commit a criminal act, regardless of whether charges are laid or a conviction is obtained; - ii. an illness or injury that occurred while operating a vehicle under the influence of drugs (including marijuana) or with a blood alcohol level that was proven to be in excess of the legal limit in the jurisdiction in which the accident occurred; - iii. an injury or illness resulting from non-compliance with medical treatment or therapy that has been prescribed: or - iv. insurrection, war (declared or not), the hostile action of the armed forces of any country or participation in any riot or civil commotion.